Techtonica/curriculum/javascript/javascript-7-oop.md

 };
 ```

 Properties on an object are sometimes also referred to as "key-value pairs."
-Every property has a name (aka the key) and a value.
+Every property has a name (aka the key), "firstName", and a value, "Jane".

 #### What is a Class?
 You can think of a class as a blueprint, or template, for creating an object.
 In the example above, the `book` object could be created from this class: